Tanz0rz/haxe-fmod/extension/haxe/core-api-channelcontrol.md

 ## ChannelControl::addFadePoint
 verdict: bound
-getDspClock returns both clocks in one struct, or null when the handle is invalid.
-Clock values are Floats, which hold sample counts exactly.
+getDspClock returns both clocks in one struct, or null on failure.
+Clock values are Floats, exact to 2^53 samples.
 ```haxe
 // Example.
 Ramp from full volume to half volume over the next 4096 samples
 var clocks = channel.getDspClock();